 Figure 6: Association of EscV-exchanged version with the T3SS complex.
 Membrane protein extracts of ΔescV, ΔescV expressing EscV-His, EscV-TMD5ex-His, and EscV-TMD6ex-His were incubated in BN sample buffer, subjected to BN-PAGE (upper panel) and SDS-PAGE (lower panel), and western blot analysis using anti-His antibodies.

 Figure 7: The glycine residue at position 213 is critical for the T3SS activity.
 (A) Protein secretion profiles of EPEC strains grown under T3SS-inducing conditions: WT, ΔescN, ΔescV, and ΔescV complemented with EscVwt-V5, EscVG213A-V5, EscVG217A-V5, EscVG213L-V5, or EscVG217L-V5.
 The secreted fractions were concentrated from the supernatants of bacterial cultures and analyzed by SDS-PAGE and Coomassie blue staining.
-The expression of EscV-V5 variants were examined by analyzing the bacterial pellets by SDS-PAGE and Western blot analysis with an anti-V5 antibody.
+The expression of EscV-V5 variants were examined by analyzing the bacterial pellets by SDS-PAGE and western blot analysis with an anti-V5 antibody.
 (B) Membrane protein extracts of WT EPEC and ΔescV expressing EscVwt-V5, EscVG213A-V5, or pEscVG213L-V5 were incubated in BN sample buffer and then subjected to BN-PAGE (upper panel) or SDS-PAGE (lower panel) and western blot analysis using anti-V5 antibody.
 Molecular masses in kilodaltons are presented on the right.

 References: